 While the Pro version of the software currently costs $349, you’ll likely find all the tools you’ll need with the free version.
 The free video editing software allows you to edit with combined timelines in a customizable workstation for the best overall user experience.

-HitFilm Express also includes a number of advanced animation tools.
-Additionally, you can import films with multiple streams of audio, which is a huge plus for gamers.
+HitFilm Express also includes a number of advanced animation tools, and you can import films with multiple streams of audio, which is a huge plus for gamers.
 You can check out a full list of specs and features online, and note which features require add-ons.

 |Free professional-grade software||Not available for Linux users|